RichJamo/portfolio/index.md

 [Auto Rebalancer](https://richjamo.github.io/autoBalancer/) - a Dapp that can be used to rebalance a selection of coins using an AMM like Sushiswap (under construction - source code can be found [here](https://github.com/RichJamo/AutoBalancer))

+[Crypto Kitties](https://richjamo.github.io/CryptoKitties/) - inspired by the very succesful cryptokitties website, this was a project to learn about Dapp development generally, and about NFT's in particular.

 ### Contact

 Please contact me on jamieson.rich@gmail.com or +27 72 679 6818